jp3tty/Credit_Risk_Analysis/README.md

 ## Results
-The datas "loan status" was used from the "LoanStats_2019Q1" dataset to train a six ML model for determining if a credit applicantion is considered high or low risk.
-Predictions were run for each and they were compared for accuracy, precision, and recall.
+"Loan status" entries were used from the "LoanStats_2019Q1" dataset to train a number of ML model for determining whether a credit applicantion should be considered high or low risk.
+Predictions were preformed for each and they were compared for accuracy, precision, and recall.

 ### Naive Random Oversampling